sony/model_optimization/tutorials/quick_start/README.md

 ##### Gradient-based post training quantization
 The following example demontrates the use of MCT's Gradient-based Post-Training Quantization (GPTQ) workflow.
-This approach is superior to the basic PTQ method as it modifies the quantized model weights for enhanced performance through the knowledge distillation technique sourced from the original floating-point model.
+This approach is superior to the basic PTQ method as it refines the quantized model weights in order to regain performance.
+The weights modification is done through a knowledge distillation technique sourced from the original floating-point model.

 To execute the model compression with this approach, run the following Python script:
 ```python